 Note: You'll occasionally see this dessert spelled differently, without the "e" at the end, as Kaiserschmarrn.

-Apple pie may be firmly entrenched in Americana, but apple strudel is a distinctly Austrian invention that you’ll find all over the country.
+Apple pie may be firmly entrenched in Americana, but apple strudel (or apfelstrudel) is a distinctly Austrian invention that you’ll find all over the country.
 The buttery, cinnamon-y apple-raisin filling, folded between layers of whisper-thin pastry dough, might just become your new favorite comfort food.
 If you're not a fan of apples (or just curious to try other flavors), you can also get strudel with curd cheese or milk-cream, as well as sour cherries, nuts, poppy seed, and other fillings.

 Chocolate lovers can never have just one dessert, right?
 You can’t leave Salzburg without having tried some Mozart chocolates at Konditorei Fürst.
 Confectioner Fürst invented the almost golf-ball-sized chocolate pralines in 1890 and named them after Salzburg’s most famous resident.
 The nougat and marzipan filling melts in your mouth.

 Like a lot of Austria’s signature dishes, this one’s a bit hard to pronounce.
 Luckily, you’ll be doing a lot more eating than talking once you’ve got this donut-meets-croissant revelation in front of you.
 Eat the best kiachl in Innsbruck, where the dessert originated, and be sure to top it off with jam or sauerkraut.
 (I know, I know, but trust me: no one thought bacon and donuts would be a thing, and aren’t you so glad we gave that a try?)